-If you are a runner, the Irish Terrier can be a good companion.
-His long legs and body make him a more adept runner than his terrier cousins.
+If you are a runner, the Irish Terrier can make for a good companion.
+His long legs and body make him a more adept runner than his Terrier cousins.

-Irish Terriers can also suffer from muscular dystrophy, though this is not as common of a condition.
+Irish Terriers can also suffer from muscular dystrophy, though this is not as common.

-He is also prone to getting kidney stones more than other breeds.
+The Irish Terrier is also prone to getting kidney stones more than other breeds do.

 This price makes the Irish Terrier one of the more affordable dogs out there.

 Irish Terrier Rescue and Adoption